 I don’t have this collection of outtakes and b-sides, although I’ve heard the five tracks on the deluxe version of Burn Your Fire for No Witness.
 She also covers songs by Rory Erickson (‘For You’) and Bruce Springsteen (‘Tougher Than The Rest’).

 While touring for My Woman, Olsen went through a messy breakup.
-This prompted her to go back to her roots, a bare-bones singer-songwriter album recorded almost alone in Anacortes, Washington.
+This prompted her to return to her roots, a bare-bones singer-songwriter album recorded almost alone in Anacortes, Washington.
 A few months before release she decided to make an alternate version of the record with a twelve-piece string section as a contrast.
 The string-infused version was so powerful that it became the official All Mirrors, while the stark originals were released in 2020 as Whole New Mess.

 On Instagram, Olsen stated she chose the title All Mirrors because she liked “the theme of how we are all mirrors to and for each other.
 Even if that is not the complete truth, still, there is always an element of personal projection in what we’d like to see in others and in all scenarios.”
-Strings often add a warmth to songs, but here they’re unsettling.
+Strings often add warmth to songs, but here they’re unsettling.

 All Mirrors is a gorgeous and beguiling record; Olsen still not repeating herself in a fascinating career.